 Evening & Weekends

-From 5 pm to 5 am Monday - Friday as well as Saturday and Sunday you do not need a permit for Reserved, General, ParkMobile, and Residential parking spaces.
-All admin, handicap, fire lanes, and EV parking areas are still enforced.
+From 5 pm to 5 am Monday - Friday as well as Saturday and Sunday you do not need a permit for Reserved, General, ParkMobile, Electric Vehicle and Residential parking spaces.
+All admin, handicap and fire lanes are still enforced.